 We implement continuous upgrades and additions to our facilities in terms of infrastructure and technology, which in turns helps to improve the patient experience and access to care.
 Our investments also support the local workforce by sustaining employment and creating new jobs.

 Many of our hospitals are safety-net hospitals, which ensures medical care is provided in underserved communities.
 In addition, community-focused health improvement activities and provisions of charity care play a role in helping individuals—particularly those from disadvantaged population groups—live healthier, more productive lives.

 To meet the growing need for expanded heart disease treatment in West Los Angeles, Southern California Hospital at Culver City invested in a new catheter lab, which opens in 2022.
 On average, someone dies of cardiovascular disease every 36 seconds in the United States and the hospital’s continued investment in its Heart Institute ensures residents have access to state-of-the-art care.

 With its strategic location in Los Angeles, the hospital launched the Transgender Surgery Center of California, to handle the growing need for gender confirmation surgery.
 The hospital’s close proximity to LAX airport and hotels means the program is becoming a destination for those in the Western U.S. seeking this type of transformation.

-As the only hospital in Culver City, the hospital is also expanding its emergency care with a new state-of-the-art emergency department set to open in summer of 2022, as well as new primary stroke designation set to be awarded in the fall of 2021.
+As the only hospital in Culver City, the hospital is also expanding its emergency care with a new state-of-the-art emergency department set to open in summer of 2022.

 The hospital is also the first in Los Angeles to provide joimax® endoscopic spine surgery technology, which eliminates the need to cut or damage healthy tissue to access a compressed nerve.
 The hospital also was the first hospital in California to invest in the Optimizer® Smart system for treating patients with chronic, moderate-to-severe heart failure.